jameshball/osci-render/README.md

   <img width="267" height="256" src="osci.png" />
 </p>

-Program for drawing objects, text, and images on an oscilloscope using audio output.
+Program for making music by drawing objects, text, and images on an oscilloscope using audio output.

 This allows for 3D rendering of `.obj` files, `.svg` images, and `.txt` files on Windows, macOS, and Linux.

+You can use MIDI to interface with osci-render to make and record music.

 Read more about '[Rendering shapes through audio signals](https://felixonline.co.uk/issue/1773/science/rendering-shapes-through-audio-signals)' in this article featuring osci-render!